-Prepare UPSC Geography: Check out Strategy to Prepare UPSC Geography 2019 Optional subject – Study Strategy.
+Prepare UPSC Geography: Check out Strategy to Prepare UPSC Geography 2023 Optional subject – Study Strategy.
 UPSC Mains Geography Optional subject Preparation Tips are provided here.
-UPSC Notification 2019 has released.
-Today we’ve provided Preparation strategy for UPSC Geography optional Paper.
-UPSC has already announced IAS / Civil Services Exam Dates.
-Before going to start preparation strategy for UPSC, know UPSC Mains Syllabus.
-You can check Suggested Strategy for Geography optional for UPSC IAS mains exam.
+UPSC Notification 2022 has released.
+Today we’ve provided a Preparation strategy for UPSC Geography optional Paper.
+UPSC has already announced the IAS / Civil Services Exam Dates.
+Before going to start the preparation strategy for UPSC, know UPSC Mains Syllabus.
+You can check Suggested Strategy for Geography optional for the UPSC IAS mains exam.

 How to Prepare UPSC Geography Optional Subject

 The geography consists of both world and Indian geography.
 It is overlapping subjects like Environment, agriculture, and Economics.
-The candidates should have a basic idea about the earth, the universe, natural phenomena, its reason etc. Along with the core concepts on has to update his or her traditional knowledge with recent updates.
+The candidates should have a basic idea about the earth, the universe, natural phenomena, its reason, etc. Along with the core concepts one has to update his or her traditional knowledge with recent updates.

 - know your UPSC Civil Services Exam syllabus

 - Prepare a Study plan

 Why Geography optional?

 - The syllabus of Geography optional for the UPSC IAS Mains exam is short and aspirants can manage it easily.

 - Geography is one of the most scoring subjects among all as it is has ample scope for diagrammatic representation.
 It is heavily covered in GS paper 1 and also indirectly in many areas of GS Paper 3.
 Geography is a good optional subject from the civil services point of view.
 During the last few years, it comes out to be one of the most favorite choices of Civil Services Aspirants.